Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Train Robbery.md

 A "Walker!
 Do you care more about the gold or our gang?"<br>
 A "Give me an answer!"<br>
 W "Ain't no time to think about that!
 Move it towards the front!"<br>
-W "The shiny-stuff is right there, if we can get the train a halt!"<br>
+W "The shiny-stuff is right there, if we can get the train to a halt!"<br>
 A "Well ain't that something.
 Honesty, just for once.
 Didn't know you were capable of that."<br>
 A "I always knew you weren't in it for the gang.
 I always knew...
 I...
 I knew...
 I..."<br>
 Aiyana starts crying